natewinck/surfstat/README.md

 ----
 - AJAX check if name is already in database when creating/updating a Surf/Surfice/Status
 - AJAX function to update all AJAX get fields on a page
+- ~~Change all AJAX functions to use id rather than name~~
+- Deleting a Surf only asks to move surfices to another surf if this surf has surfices.

 Backend
 -------